-By comparing the dominant frequencies in our output to the characteristic frequencies of orbital solution from Laskar et al. (2004), the corresponding orbit-orbit resonances between the planets were found (Digital supplementSupp.
+By comparing the dominant frequencies in our output to the characteristic frequencies of orbital solution from Laskar et al. (2004), the corresponding orbit-orbit resonances between the planets were found (Supp.
 Table 1).
 Surprisingly, the 2.4 Myr cycle in carbon and oxygen isotopes is strongly present in the model output (including DIC, atmospheric CO2, deep Pacific temperature and C{tot}).
 The other strong eccentricity cycles consist of a 1 Myr cycle that is related to a Mercury-Jupiter ($g_1 - g_5$) resonance, and the 405 kyr cycle that is related to Venus-Jupiter ($g_2 - g_5$).

-Interestingly, the shifting of spectral power to lower frequencies low-pass filtering occurs differently for the different tracers.
-The DIC, atmospheric CO2, C{tot} and temperature show very high relative dominance of the long eccentricity cycles (2.4, 1 and 0.7 Myr), while δ^{13} C - and to a lesser extent CCD - show more spectral power in the shorter eccentricity range (405, 127 and 95 kyr) (Fig. 3).
-To investigate why spectral power is differentially shifted filtered differently for these tracers, residence times were calculated for the key carbon cycle feedbacks in the model by dividing the reservoir sizes by the respective fluxes (See Table 2).
+Interestingly, the low-pass filtering occurs differently for the different tracers.
+The DIC, atmospheric CO_2 , C{tot} and temperature show very high relative dominance of the long eccentricity cycles (2.4, 1 and 0.7 Myr), while $\delta^{13}C$ - and to a lesser extent CCD - show more spectral power in the shorter eccentricity range (405, 127 and 95 kyr) (Fig. 3).
+To investigate why spectral power is filtered differently for these tracers, residence times were calculated for the key carbon cycle feedbacks in the model by dividing the reservoir sizes by the respective fluxes (See Table 2).
 Silicate weathering, with a residence time of 655 kyr, is the slowest feedback system in our model.
 Carbonate weathering operates on timescales of the same order of magnitude (280 kyr), while oceanic carbonate compensation is an order of magnitude faster (10 kyr).
-This means that silicate weathering is most capable of shifting spectral powerto the most strongly low-pass filters the spectral power, resulting in a dominant 2.4 Myr eccentricity cycle.
+This means that silicate weathering most strongly low-pass filters the spectral power, resulting in a dominant 2.4 Myr eccentricity cycle.